Travelling as a nurse: Don’t be afraid to follow your heart!

 Currently I am working as a nurse in Aruba for 3 months, sounds good right?
 Living on a tropical island and getting paid for it?!
 I wonder what will be my next destination…?

-Being a nurse abroad vs. in your home country
+6. Understand the differences between being a nurse abroad vs. in your home country

 The biggest difference is the language and the way of working.